-The chart on the following page shows an 18-year history of Planning application submittals, through October 2018.
+The chart below shows a 19-year history of Planning application submittals, through October 2019.
 Planning and zoning application numbers "bottomed out" in 2009 and Planning and other development services staffing levels were reduced during that time period, commensurately.
-There has been a slight trend upward in development applications every year since 2009, with total application volumes the last four years exceeding 2002 levels when the Planning Division had six planners and three administrative assistants.
-The Planning Division has added a full-time planner to the staff in the last year, bringing the current staffing total to three planners and two administrative assistants.
+There has been a slight trend upward in development applications every year from 2009 to 2017, with a slight dip in 2018.
+The number of planning applications submitted, particularly applications for Planning Commission review, have remained consistent over the last few years.

-Through October 2018
+Through October 2019